raek/pladder/README.md

   server and reacts to commands from users,
 * a command line tool (`pladder-cli`) that provides a simple way to run bot commands during development, and
-* an optional log service (`pladder-log`) that can store and recall lines seen on a configurable list of IRC networks.

 The bot service can serve multiple IRC client.
 In other words, the bot can be present on multiple IRC networks simultaneously.